 - Annual Bonus Awards: Under the Annual Incentive Plan, employees must remain employed through the applicable payment date in order to be entitled to receive an annual bonus for a year; otherwise, payment of the annual bonus is at the discretion of the Company.
-Bonuses are paid during the month of March for the prior year, so termination of the named executive officers as of the end of 2014 would have meant that they were not entitled to receive a cash bonus or SLO award based on 2014 performance.
-For 2014, the Company's usual practice for employees was to pay an annual bonus in the event of termination of employment as of the end of the year due to death, disability or retirement and not to pay an annual bonus in the case of involuntary termination due to gross misconduct.
-With respect to a voluntary resignation or other involuntary termination, the payment of an annual bonus is discretionary depending on the circumstances. - The annual bonus paid (as cash and/or SLO award) under the Annual Incentive Plan to each named executive officer for 2014 was as follows: Mr. Peribere-\$2,737,575; Ms. Lowe-\$749,858; Mr. Chammas \$530,732; Mr. Deily-\$608,383; Dr. Kadri-\$466,807.
-These amounts may not represent the amounts that would have been awarded if the named executive officers had terminated employment at the end of 2014 for any of the reasons noted above. - Restricted Stock and Restricted Stock Units: These awards will vest in case of death or disability before the scheduled vesting date and will generally forfeit for any other termination of employment before the scheduled vesting date with three exceptions.
+Bonuses are paid during the month of March for the prior year, so termination of the named executive officers as of the end of 2015 would have meant that they were not entitled to receive a cash bonus or SLO award based on 2015 performance.
+For 2015, the Company's usual practice for employees was to pay an annual bonus in the event of termination of employment as of the end of the year due to death, disability or retirement and not to pay an annual bonus in the case of involuntary termination due to gross misconduct.
+With respect to a voluntary resignation or other involuntary termination, the payment of an annual bonus is discretionary depending on the circumstances. - The annual bonus paid (as cash and/or SLO award) under the Annual Incentive Plan to each named executive officer for 2015 was as follows: Mr. Peribere-\$1,962,499; Ms. Lowe-\$558,216; Mr. Chammas \$395,093; Mr. Deily-\$468,495; Dr. Kadri-\$346,062.
+These amounts may not represent the amounts that would have been awarded if the named executive officers had terminated employment at the end of 2015 for any of the reasons noted above. - Restricted Stock and Restricted Stock Units: These awards will vest in case of death or disability before the scheduled vesting date and will generally forfeit for any other termination of employment before the scheduled vesting date with four exceptions.
 First, SLO awards that have been awarded as restricted stock shares or units after the end of the performance year will vest in full upon retirement.
 Second, restricted stock shares or units will vest upon a termination of employment by the Company without cause or by the executive with good reason that occurs within two years after a change in control.
-Third, within 90 days following the date of termination, the Compensation Committee can waive the forfeiture of restricted stock shares or units.

-• Performance Share Units: Termination of employment before the end of the performance period generally results in the forfeiture of any outstanding PSU awards with two exceptions.
+Third, for SLO awards granted after 2014, the "principal portion" that would have otherwise been paid in cash vest in full upon any termination other than a termination for cause.
+Fourth, within 90 days following the date of termination, the Compensation Committee can waive the forfeiture of restricted stock shares or units. - Performance Share Units: Termination of employment before the end of the performance period generally results in the forfeiture of any outstanding PSU awards with two exceptions.
 First, in case of death, disability or retirement before the end of the performance period, a pro rata number of the PSUs will become payable after the end of the performance period, based on the actual performance results for the performance period.
-Second, in case of a change in control of the Company followed within two years by a termination of employment by the Company without cause or by the executive with good reason, a pro rata number of the PSUs will become payable as of the date of termination based on target performance (or actual performance through the quarter prior to the change in control, if greater).
+Second, in case of a change in control of the Company followed within two years by a termination of employment by the Company without cause or by the executive with good reason (a "qualifying termination" for purposes of the table below), per the Executive Severance Plan, the PSUs will become payable as of the date of termination based on target performance (or actual performance through the quarter prior to the change in control, if greater).
+In addition, under Dr. Kadri's relocation letter dated May 7, 2015, if her employment with the Company is terminated without cause at any time before March 31, 2018, the PSUs granted to her in 2013, 2014 and 2015 will be treated the same as described above regarding retirement (i.e., pro rata vesting subject to actual performance).